Total Drama: Revenge of the Island: Original concepts

-In the early production stages, the character lineup had twelve contestants, and most of them had body shapes, colors, clothing, heights, hair styles and faces that were completely different from the final designs.
+In the early production stages, the character lineup had twelve contestants, and most of them had body shapes, colors, clothing, heights, hair styles, and faces that were completely different from the final designs.
 The thirteenth character who was added later was B. His design was similar to that of the character in the Total Drama Island special as the man in the car when Courtney "discovered" civilization.
 That character also happened to be DJ's prototype from the original Camp TV promos.
 Jo was later renamed to B (which stands for Beverly) while also getting his final design.
 The only other characters to have their name changed was Mary; she ended up using the name 'Jo'.
 Despite the rename, this character underwent the least amount of change in design.
 The other contestant who got renamed was Molly, being renamed to 'Zoey', while also carrying over her label.
-Anne Maria, Brick, Lightning and Scott had minor modifications made to their outfits.
+Anne Maria, Brick, Lightning, and Scott had minor modifications made to their outfits.
 Sam and Scott had different facial hair.
-The characters who had the most changes made to their designs were Dakota, Staci, and Zoey.
+The characters who had the most changes made to their designs were Dakota, Staci, and Zoey, who was originally named "Molly".
 Zoey's final design actually used the clothing and body shape from the original design for Dakota.
 Mike and Cameron had their ethnicities changed.
 Dawn, who was not in the original lineup, replaced an unused character named Zoey.
 Cameron's initial design would be reused for Jay and Mickey on Total Drama Presents: The Ridonculous Race.